-Florida Nursing Homes, Assisted Living Facilities Begin Offering COVID-19 Pfizer Vaccines To Residents, Staff
+‘This Is Only The Start’: Gov. Ron DeSantis Says More Vaccines On The Way For State’s Most Vulnerable

-MIAMI (CBSMiami) – On Wednesday, nursing homes and assisted living facilities across the state began offering coronavirus Pfizer vaccines to residents and staff.
+MIAMI (CBSMiami) – On Wednesday, nursing homes and assisted living facilities across the state began offering coronavirus Pfizer vaccines to residents and staff, and Gov. Ron DeSantis said “this is only the start.”

 John Knox Village, a retirement community in Pompano Beach, was among the first in Florida to offer vaccinations to its residents.